RichLogan/CiscoSpark-UnitySDK/README.md

     }
 }
 ```

-Until proper documentation is generated you can have a look at the different operations as shown in the Tests.

 ## Tests
 Unfortunately, there is a lack of support for running Asynchronous operations in the Unity Test Tools, and I still need to write proper unit tests for the non-async parts of the SDK.